StefanSchroeder/dietpi-radio/README.md

 Use the rotary encoder to control the volume.
 Press the knob to switch to the next channel.

 The URLs of radio channels are listed in the JSON file.
-The *current* variable indicates the initial channel.
+The *current* variable indicates the initial channel (starting with 0).
 The *volume* variable indicates the initial volume.
 The *amixer* variable indicates the name of the audio device as indicated by the *amixer* command.

 # OPEN POINTS